Safe Space Program

 The Safe Space campaign actively works to make Southeastern a safe and inclusive place for all students, faculty and staff regardless of sexual orientation, gender identity and gender expression.
-The campaign emphasizes providing educational opportunities, ongoing professional development and programming for students, staff, faculty and administration about the unique challenges that lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) individuals and their allies often encounter.
-It also works with students, staff, faculty, administration, student organizations and university departments to represent LGBTQ+ concerns; provides advocacy and resources; and organizes LGBTQ+ panels and presentations.
+The campaign emphasizes providing educational opportunities, ongoing professional development and programming for students, staff, faculty and administration about the unique challenges that lesbian, gay, bisexual, transgender and queer/questioning (LGBTQIA+) individuals and their allies often encounter.
+It also works with students, staff, faculty, administration, student organizations and university departments to represent LGBTQIA+ concerns; provides advocacy and resources; and organizes LGBTQIA+ panels and presentations.

-To create a network for the LGBTQ+ Community at Southeastern that is welcoming, inclusive, and offers support for the emotional and physical safety of these individuals.
+To create a network for the LGBTQIA+ Community at Southeastern that is welcoming, inclusive, and offers support for the emotional and physical safety of these individuals.

 1. Differentiate between sex, gender identity, gender expression, and sexual orientation.
 Utilize inclusive language regarding sexual and gender identities.

-2. Describe ways to create a more inclusive environment on campus for the LGBTQ+ community to feel safe, supported, and valued as members of Southeastern.
+2. Describe ways to create a more inclusive environment on campus for the LGBTQIA+ community to feel safe, supported, and valued as members of Southeastern.

 3. To provide information about resources and appropriate referrals for members of the campus community seeking additional support and information in this area.

 4. To expand the network of allies on campus.

 What is a "safe space"?

 Faculty or staff who have completed a Safe Space training can choose to display a sticker on their office door indicating that they are an ally of the LGBTQIA+ community and are welcoming and supportive of LGBTQIA+ students.

 The Safe Space Ally training serves as an initial introduction to what it means to be an ally, how to create a safe space, and important things to know as an ally.